@import Composition Pattern for Instruction Files¶

 On demand, when matching files are opened | Language- or directory-specific conventions |

-Use imports when you want to pull external content (README, package.json, a canonical AGENTS.md) into CLAUDE.md without duplicating it.
-Use .claude/rules/ when you want path-scoped rules that activate only when the agent works in a specific area.
+Use imports to pull external content (README, package.json, a canonical AGENTS.md) into CLAUDE.md without duplicating it.
+Use .claude/rules/ for path-scoped rules that activate only when the agent works in a specific area.

-The main use case for imports is a single-source-of-truth for project conventions shared across tools or across team members:
+Imports work best as a single source of truth for project conventions shared across tools or team members:

 project-root/